Certifying Temporal Correlations: Generalized scenario with quantum channels

-\begin{proof} Take $\rho_A = |0\rangle \langle 0|$ since we expect maximal violation to be obtainable using a pure state and rotational freedom of observables allows us to take it as an eigenstate of $\sigma_z$ .
+Proceeding with the proof of Theorem \ref{channel_cert_thm}, take $\rho_A = |0\rangle \langle 0|$ since we expect maximal violation to be obtainable using a pure state and rotational freedom of observables allows us to take it as an eigenstate of $\sigma_z$ .
 Then using Lemma \ref{lemma:pauli_corr}, we get

-Furthermore, it has been established in \citep{channels_M2} that all possible quantum channels acting on 2-dim. states correspond to the convex closure of the maps parametrized in the Pauli basis $\{\sigma_{i}\}_{i}$ using the following Kraus operators,
+Furthermore, it has been established in \cite{channels_M2} that all possible quantum channels acting on 2-dim. states correspond to the convex closure of the maps parametrized in the Pauli basis $\{\sigma_{i}\}_{i}$ using the following Kraus operators,

 with $v\in[0,\pi]$, $u\in[0,2\pi]$.
 Action of the channel $\mathcal{E}_{A|B}(\sigma_i)$ can be written using these Kraus operators as,

 Substituting \eqref{kraus_ops} into \eqref{eq:pauli_corr} gives

 Using \eqref{pauli_corr_angles} for $S_3$ along with the fact that for 2-dimensional observables $A_{m/n} = \Vec{a}_{m/n}. \Vec{\sigma}$ we can write $\langle A_m A_n \rangle_{seq} = \sum_{k,l} a_{mk} a_{nl} \langle\sigma_k \sigma_l \rangle_{seq}$ gives,